JamesGower0/ECM-2434/README.md

 git clone https://github.com/JamesGower0/ECM-2434/
 in terminal

-site run on azure web server
+site run on azure web server (url: https://exeternest.azurewebsites.net/)

 Go to a location on the map to enable questions or edit the location to where you are to enable questions